toptal/chewy/README.md

 ### Search requests

-[LEGACY_DSL.md](LEGACY_DSL.md) isn't supported any more.
-The new DSL is enabled by default, here is a quick introduction.

 #### Composing requests

 The request DSL have the same chainable nature as AR or Mongoid ones.
 The main class is `Chewy::Search::Request`.
 It is possible to perform requests on behalf of indices or types: